MiladGhorbaniG/Introduction-to-carried-out-projects/README.md

 # Introduction to fulfilled projects

-Here I give a background to a number of accomplished projects and the software or hardware used.
+Here you will find information about a number of completed projects and the software or hardware used.

 ## Detection and tracking of targets with Deep Learning